IamPidgeon/3DTeapot/README.md

 3DTeapot
 ========

-Making a 3D teapot with OpenGL - HW1 from Foundations of Computer Graphics - UC Berkeley
+Making a 3D teapot and rotations with OpenGL - HW1 from Foundations of Computer Graphics - UC Berkeley